-Why Has This 1600 Year Old Pillar in India Never Rusted?
+Why Hasn’t the 1600 Year Old Iron Pillar of Delhi Ever Rusted?

 By: Gaia Staff | July 12, 2017

-The forging of this pillar 1600 years ago in India was so advanced that it has been impervious to rust and would be hard to mimmic even with today’s technology.
+The forging of the Iron Pillar of Delhi 1600 years ago in India was so advanced that it has been impervious to rust and would be hard to mimic even with today’s technology.

 Architecture and engineering have been dynamic and evolutionary processes, building on innovations in carpentry, stonework and metalwork for millennia.
 These processes have been well-documented allowing for the ability to glean useful information and develop better contemporary iterations.
 But one small, mysterious gap in this history raises some questions – a lone-standing pillar in India.